 For first-round games during regional competition when teams are seeded, the highest-seeded team shall be designated as the home team.
 If there are no seeds, the home team shall be determined by a coin flip.
 In subsequent games, the home team shall be determined according to a formula applied by the games committee.
 For the regional or national championship games, if one of the championship teams is undefeated, it will be designated as the home team for the first game.
-Teams will reverse home and away designation for the "if-necessary" game.
+The "if necessary" game will be determined by a coin toss.
 The NCAA site representative will determine which team is heads and which team is tails.
 If both teams have one loss, the home team will be determined by coin toss.
 In determining which of two teams in any non-championship game will be the home team, the games committee or the committee representative shall designate the home team using the following guidelines: